By Kathleen Mascarenas, Salt River Project

-Thousands of residents throughout Puerto Rico have been without power for more than 86 days.
+At this point, thousands of residents throughout Puerto Rico have been without power for more than 100 days.
 Team APPA is working up to 16 hour days to do its part to complete the mission of rebuilding the Puerto Rico Power Authority's grid as safely and quickly as possible.

 "I'm honored to represent Austin Energy in this collaborative effort and to work side by side with staff from SRP and PREPA," said Austin Energy Director of Smart Grid and System Operations Danny Ee.
 "Building strong working relationships has become top priority in this initial phase of the effort."

 Under an Incident Command structure, seven 10-person IMTs have been formed to assist PREPA with direction from a central command center in San Juan to manage and coordinate the nearly 3,500 utility field workers currently deployed on the island in seven regions.
 SRP has committed to two deployments, with team members working for 30 consecutive days during each rotation.
 The first wave of employees remained through Jan.
 8 and were away from loved ones throughout the holiday season.
 The second deployment, or Wave 2, has replaced the first round of employees and is currently embedded in Puerto Rico and has started phase two of the assignment.